 - 1. Racing and windproof clothing (clothes that minimise wind resistance; skinsuits) are permitted.
 Attaching fairings to clothing is not allowed. - 2.
 When racing at night between the hours of 8:30 p.m. and 6:30 a.m., cyclists must wear special reflective clothing.
 Details will be provided separately. - 3.
 We explicitly remind all athletes to ensure they carry enough suitable clothing with them throughout the race.
-Weather conditions can present a challenge, particularly when crossing mountains.
 This is exclusively a matter for the participant.